cryspen/benchmark-upload-and-plot-action/README.md

 NOTE: if you want to auto push to a different repository you need to use a separate Personal Access Token that has a write access to the specified repository.
 If you are not using the `auto-push` option then you can avoid passing the `gh-token` if your data repository is public

+#### `base-path`

+- Type: String

+Path to a directory that contains benchmark files on the GitHub pages branch.
+The file `index.html` will be placed in the root of this directory.

 #### `github-token` (Optional)

 - Type: String